ADHD and Addiction: Causes, Symptoms, and Treatment Options in Idaho

 Causes and Risk Factors of ADHD

 While the exact cause of ADHD is not known, researchers believe multiple factors contribute to the development of this disorder.
-It’s a complex interplay of genetics, environment, and brain structure.
+It’s a complex interplay of different factors.

 It’s important to note that these factors are risk factors and not guaranteed causes.
 Having one or more of these risk factors does not necessarily mean an individual will develop ADHD.
 Understanding these factors, though, aids in early detection and intervention, significantly improving the individual’s quality of life.